Step 8: Package your app or add-on

 See Files and directories for apps and add-ons for the correct file structure you need to share an app.

-6. Verify permissions for each object in your app or add-on and change any permissions that aren't set correctly.
-You can set permissions using Splunk Manager or by editing
+7. Verify permissions for each object in your app or add-on and change any permissions that aren't set correctly.
+You can set permissions using Settings in Splunk Enterprise, or by editing

 default.meta.
 If you are creating an add-on that is not Visible, you must make each object globally available.
-For an explanation of permissions, see Curate Splunk knowledge with Manager in the Knowledge Manager manual for instructions on setting permissions, see Step 5: set permissions in the Developer manual.
+For a general overview of setting permissions, see Manage knowledge object permissions in the Knowledge Manager manual.
+For instructions on setting app permissions, see Step 5: set permissions in the Developer manual.
 If you set permissions through Manager, make sure that the permissions end up in

 default.meta and not